 Machine Learning is a field of methods and algorithms that seeks to explain different types of data and/or biophysical phenomena and emulate intelligent behavior in terms of computational processes and analysis.
 As a result, the system can identify hidden patterns in data and make predictions of the biophysical phenomena of interest.
 The application of Machine Learning to Life Sciences, Biotech and Pharma is gaining popularity because with the wealth of biological and clinical data it has tremendous potential for discoveries of new therapeutics.
 Contact us if you want to learn more.

-Examples of application of Machine Learning in our projects
+Examples of Machine Learning applications in our projects

 - medical image analysis